 Food should be at room temperature.
 Your stomach has contracted, so eat small meals.
 Many people, after breaking the fast, have a tendency to stuff themselves.
 A big no-no. Not only does it lessen the effect of the fast but it can do serious damage.

-A fast of up to 15 days may be taken with safety by those who enjoy moderate health.
+A fast of up to 15 days may be taken with safety by those who enjoy good health.
 Once you become familiar with fasting through many short fasts you can progressively increase the duration.
 I’ve fasted for five days max.
 I prefer short ones more frequently, certainly a few times throughout the warmer months.
 I don’t have experience of longer fasts.
 Certainly do not try long fasts in a polluted environment.
 Read books on fasting.
 Consult others.
-And get checked out by a health practitioner.
+And get checked out by a health practitioner first.

-THE DAILY FAST (aka INTERMITTENT FASTING) See When to Eat Breakfast.
+(aka INTERMITTENT FASTING) See When to Eat Breakfast.

 Fasting while seriously ill for extended periods of time should not be undertaken except under the supervision of a health practitioner well-versed in fasting and nutrition.